 Royal jelly is a functional food with lots of vitamins, minerals, protein, fatty acids, and other substances that have an influence on the immune system, energy, and well being.

 Salmon roe has important fatty acids and phospholipids.
+All fish eggs have benefits, including caviar.

 Soy sauce is used widely in Japan